State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Respondent disputed trial commissioner’s conclusion that claimant’s carpal tunnel and cubital tunnel syndromes were caused by injurious exposure at work from 1992 through August of 1998 (the date of the last formal hearing).
 CRB affirmed, as this was a factual matter for the trier and was fully supported by the record.
 Although the last medical documentation was dated January 14, 1998, the claimant testified that his injurious exposure to repetitive trauma continued to the date of the formal hearing.

 Pantanella v.
 Enfield Ford, 3937 CRB-1-98-11 (January 7, 2000), aff’d, 65 Conn.
 App.
 46 (2001), cert. denied, 258 Conn.
-930 (2001).
+930 (2001)(along with Case No. 3377).

 In a footnote, CRB discussed inapplicability of § 31-299b to a case in which the claimant sustained several discrete back injuries.
 The issue at bar was whether the appellant CIGA could rely upon Hunnihan v.
 Mattatuck Mfg.
 Co., 243 Conn.
 438 (1997), to establish that this was a reimbursement claim by an insurer, i.e., statutorily prohibited.
-See Pantanella, § 31-300, § 31-301.
-Factual findings.
-Also cited at Pantanella, § 31-298, § 31-315.
-Subsequent decision in Pantanella, 4220 CRB-1-00-4 (December 19, 2000), § 31-298, § 31-300; prior decision in Pantanella, 3377 CRB-1-96-7 (January 28, 1998), aff’d, 65 Conn.
-App.
-46 (2001), infra and § 31-298, § 31-301.
+See also, Pantanella, § 31-300, § 31-301.
+Factual findings, § 31-298, § 31-315.
+Subsequent decision at Pantanella, 4220 CRB-1-00-4 (December 19, 2000), § 31-298, § 31-300.
+Prior decision at Pantanella, 3377 CRB-1-96-7 (January 28, 1998), infra, § 31-298, § 31-301.
 Factual findings, § 31-355(e).

 Simmons v.
 UTC/Sikorsky Aircraft Div., 3904 CRB-4-98-9 (September 17, 1999).

 Two voluntary agreements were signed, each detailing a separate date of injury with a different insurer, with both pertaining to the same lung impairment, and dividing responsibility for an overall 15% permanent partial disability.
 Subsequently, one insurer became insolvent, and CIGA challenged the assertion that it was required to accept responsibility for 37.5% of the claimant’s benefits under § 31-355(e) and the Connecticut Insurance Guaranty Act.
 The trier ruled that, pursuant to the voluntary agreements, CIGA’s liability ran directly to the claimant, and Hunnihan v.
 Mattatuck Mfg., 243 Conn.
 438 (1997), did not absolve CIGA of responsibility.
 CRB affirmed.
 There was no medical evidence of any kind in the record, and no support for CIGA’s argument that the claimant’s injuries should be treated like a § 31-299b case with a single period of repetitive trauma exposure.
-Also cited at Simmons, § 31-355(e).
+See also, Simmons, § 31-355(e).

 Woods v.
 New Haven Manufacturing, 3820 CRB-4-98-5 (June 28, 1999).